vsalesa/ShinyBuilder/readme.md

 ## Use

-Live demo of the open source candidate code is available at: http://shiny.iheart.com:3838/shiny-dashboards/dashboards/ShinyBuilder/

-__NOTE:__ For the open source release, the demo will be hosted externally at RStudio's [ShinyApps](http://www.rstudio.com/shiny/hosted/) service.
+Live demo of the open source candidate code will be available at RStudio's [ShinyApps](http://www.rstudio.com/shiny/hosted/) service.